v1k70rk4/ha-petkit-ble/readme.md

   - Control LED brightness and on/off schedules
   - Manage Do Not Disturb functionality
   - Reset filter and monitor its lifetime
+- **Multi-language Support**: English and Hungarian UI — easily extensible with new languages
 - **Home Assistant Services**: Advanced device configuration through HA services
 - **Energy Monitoring**: Track power consumption and runtime statistics
 - **Alerts**: Receive notifications for breakdowns, filter changes, and low water